 This bi-monthly program presents book authors and other speakers of interest to the local community.

-We post upcoming events here on OurSausalito.com, and the speakers program page for the Library is here.
+We post upcoming events here on OurSausalito.com, and the speakers and other adult programs page for the Library is here.

 The Sausalito Authors Shelf

 The Sausalito Library recently set up a special area devoted to Sausalito authors and their works.
 The initial collection includes 180 authors, and the Library continues to add works as they learn about authors living or working in Sausalito.

 They also have a Sausalito Authors binder that serves as a comprehensive guide to “who’s writing what from Sausalito.”
 If you know of a local writer with published work, they’d love to hear about it.